10. The Lord of the Rings: The Return of the King – 2004

 The other nominees: Babel; Letters from Iwo Jima; Little Miss Sunshine; The Queen

-The Departed is a superb thriller from one of the great filmmakers in the history of the American form, but it is best remembered more as an example of The Academy of Motion Picture Arts & Sciences’ ineptitude than it is a deserving and beloved Best Picture winner.
-The reason: Scorsese had been working for close to 40 years by this point and had made plenty of other films widely acknowledged as being better than this one, yet had never won a Best Director or Best Picture nod before.
+The Departed is a superb thriller from one of the greatest filmmakers in the history of the American form, but it is best remembered more as an example of The Academy of Motion Picture Arts & Sciences’ ineptitude than it is a deserving and beloved Best Picture winner.
+The reason: director Martin Scorsese had been working for close to 40 years by this point and had made plenty of other films widely acknowledged as being better than this one, yet had never won a Best Director or Best Picture nod before.

 It’s the kind of narrative choice that makes The Academy so predictable, but one in this case that points to The Academy’s failures from the past and is therefore forever attached to that rather than its own qualities.